giantswarm/podcast/README.md

+*Big Ideas.
+Authentic Perspectives.*

+💡 Join the Giant Swarm squad each week as we discuss it all — from leading-edge cloud technologies to people-first philosophies — in our new podcast, Giant Conversations.

 ## GOALS

 * Increase brand awareness: Amplify the voice of Giant Swarm in the tech/industry community (get loud, get visible, get out there).